Crop Disease Forecasting

 This project is powered by the National Predictive Modeling Tool Initiative (NPMTI), which is part of USDA-ARS.
 The crop disease forecasting tools are developed in collaboration with the University of Wisconsin–Madison Department of Entomology.

-Each crop disease forecasting tool is sponsored in part by the National Corn Growers Association (NCGA), the North Central Soybean Research Program (NCSRP), and the United Soybean Board (USB).
+Each crop disease forecasting tool is supported in part with checkoff funding.
+Soybean forecasting models are partially supported by the North Central Soybean Research Program (NCSRP), the United Soybean Board (USB), the Atlantic Soybean Council, the Mid-South Soybean Board, and the Southern Soybean Research Program.

 Disclaimer: This information is only a guide and based on university research and validation.
 Contributors and data managers along with the Crop Protection Network assume no liability resulting from the use of these tools.